Table of Contents

 Can I transition from a monolithic architecture to a microservices-based architecture?

 Yes, but it’s complex.
-Start by modularizing the monolith, extracting services incrementally, and using tools like Docker and Kubernetes for deployment.
-Plan carefully to avoid disruptions and ensure team expertise in distributed systems.
+Start by modularizing the monolith, extract services incrementally, and use tools like Docker and Kubernetes for deployment.
+Plan carefully to avoid disruptions and ensure the team has expertise in distributed systems.

 Are there real-world examples of companies using these architectures?